jacob-swanson/base64-emoji/README.md

 # base64-emoji
-ES6 base64 implementation that can use emoji
+ES6 base64 implementation that can use unicode (targeted towards emoji)

 Installation:
 ```bash